pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ### Autopilot Site Compatibility

-Your site must be on Pantheon meet the criteria below to be eligible for Autopilot.
+Your site must be on Pantheon and meet the criteria below to be eligible for Autopilot.

 | Do You Use Build Tools? |Drupal                                                                 | WordPress                                                             |
 -----------------------------------------------|------------------------------------------------------------------------|-----------------------------------------------------------------------|